 Please click on the link to learn more about Yogoda Satsanga Society’s various programs.

-Swami Vivekananda Rural Development Society (SVRDS) was set up in 2006, to extend support to the rural poor, by providing them educational, social development and humanitarian services.
+Swami Vivekananda Rural Development Society (SVRDS) was set up to extend support to the rural poor, by providing them educational, social development and humanitarian services.
 SVRDS works in the rural parts of Tamil Nadu, where people are not only extremely poor, but also suffer from high rates of malnutrition, illiteracy, unemployment and perpetual cycle of poverty.

 IDRF Partner Since: 1996